 - Describe the recommended carbohydrate intake based on training intensity and duration

-- Discuss the limitation of using the glycemic index/load to provide guidelines for food intake around an exercise session.
+- Discuss the limitations of using the glycemic index/load to provide guidelines for food intake around an exercise session

-This course is intended for an interprofessional audience, including dietitians, health educators, and fitness professionals.
+This course is intended for an interprofessional audience, including dietitians, health educators, fitness professionals, and massage therapists.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.